 Other factors that affect cycling performance

-Although completing specific training sessions can improve your VO2 max, other factors will also affect your overall cycling performance, such as:
+Although completing specific training sessions can increase your VO2 max as a cyclist, other factors will also affect your overall cycling performance, such as:

 - Recovery: The physical stress of overtraining will eventually catch up with you and negatively affect your cycling performance.
 Recovery rides are very important, as is taking the time to rest away from your bike.